flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 When developing software, we often cling to a so called "architecture" without really knowing why. **Compliance with an architecture pattern yields consistency and beauty in terms of that pattern but not necessarily in terms of the nature of software itself.**

-For instance, [Model-View-Presenter](https://en.wikipedia.org/wiki/Model–view–presenter) is not an architecture.
+[Model-View-Presenter](https://en.wikipedia.org/wiki/Model–view–presenter), for instance, is not an architecture.
 It's a subjective observation, a simplified model of reality, a perceived pattern.

-**Such a pattern is descriptive, not normative.
-It describes a regularity that emerges in clean architectures.
-The pattern is ultimately a consequence of clean design.
-It is not the basis or cause for clean design.**
+**Concepts like MVP, MVC, MVVM or VIPER are more descriptive than normative.
+They describe patterns that emerge in clean architectures.
+But they're never the true basis or cause for clean architecture.**

 There are myths in our field that we've conjured up through blind adherence to observed patterns.
 But **when you turn an observation into a dogma, you've lost the way**.